metocean/pysmc/README.rst

 SMC Python Tools
 ================

-This repository contains tools to generate and work with Spherical-Multi-Cell (SMC) grids for WAVEWATCH III.
+This repository contains tools to generate and work with Spherical Multiple-Cell (SMC) grids for WAVEWATCH III.
 Code is based in large part from existing bits and pieces that have been cobbled together into a common library and modified.
 Tools provided here are very much a work in progress, and are in various stages